Online Harassment of Japanese Celebrities and Influencers: Results

-People with a modest number of followers are targeted for harassment in public spaces, sent dating requests and sexually harassed.
+People with a modest number of followers are targeted for harassment in public spaces, sent dating requests, and sexually harassed.
 This phenomenon could be attributed to offenders not finding opportunities to interact with people with a few followers and hesitating to attack people with many followers because such people wield tremendous influence on the Internet.
 Offline harassment showed similar tendencies to online harassment.

-People with many mass media appearances were targeted for all types of online harassment, excluding sexual harassment.
-By contrast, online media appearances did not reveal considerable effects excluding harassment in public spaces.
+People with many mass media appearances were targets of all types of online harassment, excluding sexual harassment.
+By contrast, online media appearances did not reveal considerable effects, excluding harassment in public spaces.

-Younger people may be targeted for harassment in private spaces and dating requests.
-Gender did not reveal considerable differences in online harassment.
+Younger people may be targeted for harassment in private spaces and with dating requests.
+There were insignificant gender differences in online harassment.
 Although offline harassment followed online harassment trends, women were more vulnerable to offline stalking than men.

-Victims of harassment in public/private spaces and sexual harassment were emotionally damaged.
-Although dating requests were undesirable, they did not exhibit a negative effect on victims.
-This seems to be because urgent and indelicate dating requests could be considered sexual harassment.
-This variable cannot sufficiently express fear of intimidation as emotional damage represents short-term adverse effects.
+Victims of sexual harassment and harassment in public/private spaces were emotionally damaged.
+Reported experiences of undesirable dating requests did not cause the victims severe injury.
+This seems to be because persistent and vulgar dating requests could be considered sexual harassment.
+Intimidation also did not exhibit associations with emotional injury.

-Actions against online harassment change depends on the types of victimization.
+Actions against online harassment change depending on the type of victimization.

 Victims used anti-harassment functions provided by platforms (e.g., blocking/reporting accounts and closing comment forms) in public and private spaces.
-By contrast, intimidation, dating requests, and sexual harassment were insignificant in using the anti-harassment functions.
-This may be because the anti-harassment functions do not remove the fear of intimidation; victims hesitate to ban unwanted messages without explicit hostility, such as dating requests and sexual harassment.
+By contrast, intimidation, dating requests, and sexual harassment were insignificant in triggering the use of anti-harassment functions.
+This may be because anti-harassment functions do not remove the fear of intimidation; victims hesitate to block unwanted messages without explicit hostility, such as dating requests and sexual harassment.

-Victims of harassment in public spaces and intimidation tended to talk to others.
-They easily spoke out about these harassment because anyone can observe harassment in public spaces, and intimidation is a crime.
-By contrast, the effects of harassment in private spaces and sexual harassment on talking about victimization were not significant, even if these activities were harmful.
+Victims of harassment in public spaces and intimidation tended to raise this with others.
+They voice this harassment because anyone can observe harassment in public spaces, and intimidation is a crime.
+By contrast, harassment in private spaces and sexual harassment had insignificant effect on voicing about victimization, even if these activities were harmful.